socialimpactinvesting/socialimpactinvesting.github.io/_posts/2018-12-2-project-post.md

 ---
+title: Applied Data Analysis Project @ EPFL
 layout: post
-title: Applied Data Analysis Project @ EPFL
+date: 'December 16, 2018'
+description: "Society is demanding that companies, both public and private, serve a social purpose."
+Learn if institutional investors are succeeding in contributing to social good.
 ---

-# Are Investors Impacting Social Good?
+# How are Investors Contributing to Social Good?
+{% include jc_industries.html %}

-# Preparing the Data
+## Preparing the Data

-# Results
+## Results

-# Recommendation
+## Recommendation